 A brochure, “Communication: A Family Tradition,” published in 1984 by the ABN staff, aptly summed up the journey the newspaper has traveled during the years of its existence.
 It said, “Communication through the state paper in the present was made possible by the struggles and day-to-day labor of some far-sighted Baptists in Arkansas.
 The past was not always easy and the future is not guaranteed.
 Challenges lie ahead and economic ones are among them.
 Yet, Arkansas Baptists have shown they can meet such challenges.”

-Jon Stubblefield, the first president of the ABN board, acknowledged the challenge of continuing the medium of communication for Arkansas Baptists but came to this conclusion: “We must maintain a responsible, free channel of communication with grassroots Baptists.”
+Jon Stubblefield, the first president of the ABN board of directors, acknowledged the challenge of continuing the medium of communication for Arkansas Baptists but came to this conclusion: “We must maintain a responsible, free channel of communication with grassroots Baptists.”

 The ABN exists today due to the faithful support of Arkansas Baptists throughout the generations.
-While not all churches or members subscribe to the newspaper, all ABSC-member churches support the ABN with gifts given through the Cooperative Program, which makes up 47 percent of the ABN’s operating budget.
+While not all churches or members subscribe to the newspaper, all ABSC-member churches support the ABN with gifts given through the Cooperative Program.

 Sources for this article included various ABSC annuals; “A History of Baptists in Arkansas 1818-1978” by E. Glenn Hinson; “Across the Editor’s Desk: The Story of State Baptist Papers” by Erwin L. McDonald; “A System & Plan: Arkansas Baptist State Convention 1848-1998” by C. Fred Williams, S. Ray Granade and Kenneth M. Startup; and the “Communication: A Family Tradition” brochure, published in 1984 by the Arkansas Baptist Newsmagazine.